-Our largest and strongest magnet, this thing is a beast!
-This magnet was specifically designed with heavy retrieving applications in mind.
+The Wildebeest was specifically designed with heavy retrieving applications in mind.
 You won't have to worry which way the magnet is oriented under water since each side provides up to 2125 lbs of pulling force.
-The design provides more versatility by allowing it to be used as a double sided, or single sided magnet.
+The design provides more versatility by allowing it to be used as a double-sided, or single sided magnet.
 The eyebolt can screw into the side of the casing, or through the magnet face.
 Using this magnet in the single sided configuration will provide a much stronger hold since the user is pulling perpendicular to the target.

 Includes 6ml bottle of thread locker to keep the eyebolt from backing out.

 Material: NdFeB Magnets + A3 Steel Casing + Two 304 stainless steel eyelets